bludshot/alturt/assets/readme.txt

 ================================
 INSTALLATION INSTRUCTIONS

+If you have alturt 0.01 installed, delete it before installing 0.02, as 0.02 is a full install, not an upgrade.

 Unzip alturt_alpha002.zip in your ioUrbanTerror *engine* folder, NOT in your q3ut4 mod folder!
 So if your ioUrbanTerror is in C:\games\urbanterror\, then your q3ut4 mod folder is at C:\games\urbanterror\q3ut4\ and you will unzip alturt_alpha002.zip to C:\games\urbanterror\

 You can make a shortcut on your desktop to ioUrbanTerror.exe and then alter its target to say ioUrbanTerror.exe +set fs_game alturt (if you don't run it with +set fs_game alturt then you'll just be running normal urt, not Alturt)